brunoarine/whalesniffer/README.md

 <img src="./docs/img/channel_s.png">
 </p>

-It is clear that these unwanted artifacts in the image differ from the whale's body in size and frequency; while there is only one whale per photo occupying a considerable region of the image, the shadows and streaks are numerous and thin.
+It is clear that these unwanted artifacts in the image differ from the whale's body in size and frequency; while there is only one whale per photo occupying a large region of the image, the shadows and streaks are numerous and thin.
 One way to eliminate them would be through band filtering in the image frequency domain, either by Fourier transform or wavelet.
 An example of what such a process would look like is shown in the figure below.

 <p align="center">
 <img src="./docs/img/simulation.png">